 Students are evaluated based on the completion of homework assignments.
+Notes on taking the course

 Use Google Colaboratory (Colab: Python execution environment in the cloud).
 In this lecture, the content will be understandable even for students who are new to programming, but it is desirable to have some programming experience regardless of language.